onemorebsmith/kaspa-stratum-bridge/README.md

 Huge shoutout to https://github.com/KaffinPX/KStratum for the inspiration

 # Install
+## Docker

+`docker run -p 5555:5555 onemorebsmith/kaspa_bridge` will run the bridge with default settings.
+This assumes a local kaspad node with default port settings and exposes port 5555 to incoming stratum connections.

+Detailed:

+`docker run -p {stratum_port}:5555 onemorebsmith/kaspa_bridge --kaspa {kaspad_address} --stats {false}` will run the bridge targeting a kaspad node at {kaspad_address}. stratum port accepting connections on {stratum_port}, and only logging connection activity, found blocks, and errors

 ## Manual build
 Install go 1.18 using whatever package manager is approprate for your system